Loreto Secondary School, Wexford, Ireland (2000-2005), University of Limerick, Ireland (2005-2009), University of Limerick, Ireland (2009-2014)

 Vice-Chancellor’s Lecturer in Biomechanics

-Favourite thing to do in science Learning – new skills, new ways to show data, or new information about how and why we move the way we do
+Favourite thing to do in my job Learning – new skills, new ways to show data, or new information about how and why we move the way we do

 Lecturer in Biomechanics who loves being outdoors, horses, hockey and drinking weak tea.